 Jennifer Garza-Cuen is a photographer from the Pacific Northwest.
-Currently Assistant Professor of Art at Texas A&M-Corpus Christi, she received her MFA in photography and MA in the History of Art and Visual Culture from the Rhode Island School of Design.
+Currently Assistant Professor of Photography in the Department of Art+Design at Texas A&M University-Corpus Christi, she received her MFA in photography and MA in the History of Art and Visual Culture from the Rhode Island School of Design in 2012.
 Her BA in comparative literature was completed at the American University in Cairo.
-During both years of her attendance at RISD, she received the prestigious RISD GS competitive grant.
-She was also awarded the Daniel Clarke Johnson, the Henry Wolf, and the Patricia Smith Scholarships.
-Additionally, she has received fellowships to attend residencies at Light Work, The Robert Rauschenberg Foundation, Oxbow, Brush Creek, Ucross, Hambidge and The Vermont Studio Center.
-Her work has been exhibited internationally and published in contemporary photography journals such as Blink, The Photo Review, and Conveyor Magazine as well as on-line journals such as Conscientious, Feature Shoot, Aint-Bad, Fubiz, iGNANT, Dazed, and Juxtapoz.
+Garza-Cuen is the recipient of numerous grants and fellowships including the 2019 John Simon Guggenheim Memorial Foundation Fellowship.
+Additionally, she has received fellowships to attend residencies at The Robert Rauschenberg Foundation, Light Work, Ucross, Oxbow, Hambidge, Brush Creek, and the Vermont Studio Center.
+Public collections include Light Work, The Do Good Fund, the New Mexico History Museum and The Rhode Island School of Design.
+Her work has been exhibited nationally and internationally and published in contemporary photographic journals such as Dear Dave, Contact Sheet, Musée, Blink, PDN, Der Greif, The Photo Review, and Conveyor as well as on-line journals such as i-D, Feature Shoot, Aint-Bad, Fubiz, iGNANT, Dazed, and Juxtapoz.